The Alienist Recap: The Sting

 There are ups and downs in any relationship, and it’s to The Alienist’s credit that even the rough patches have been pretty good.
 This week’s installment is half a coda to last week’s episode, and half a prelude to what’s about to come next.
 It’s accordingly uneven, but it’s still got something for everyone: Romance!
 Terror!
 Teddy Roosevelt!

 That said, the saving grace is the focus on the young boys that have, thus far, mostly just been accessories and devices to move the plot along.
 The young actors that the show has assembled are terrific, and lend the proceedings a weight beyond the intellectual need to figure out the killer.
-They really are young, instead of the usual “youthful 20- and 30-year olds playing teens” gimmick usually seen on shows featuring younger characters, to the point that it’s more unsettling to watch them than it is watching the adults twist themselves into knots.
+They really are young, instead of the “youthful 20- and 30-year olds playing teens” gimmick usually seen on shows featuring younger characters, to the point that it’s more unsettling to watch them than it is watching the adults twist themselves into knots.

 With the next religious holiday coming up fast, the team has recruited Stevie (Matt Lintz), one of Kreizler’s wards, to pose as one of the working boys to try to lure the killer out of hiding.
 As they plan the stakeout, it becomes apparent that two of them are going to be left out of the action: Howard, because she’s a woman, and Kreizler, because he’s a cripple.
 So it’s the Isaacsons, Moore, and Cyrus who hit the streets.